-Julie McIsaac is a child development specialist with an interest in supporting the parent-child relationship.
+Julie McIsaac is a child development expert with an interest in exploration through play and relationships.
+Julie believes supporting the parent is often the best way to support the child.
 She has a Masters degree from Tufts University and is expected to complete her PhD in Infant and Child Development (Fielding University) in 2019.
-Julie is certified in the developmental, relationship-based DIR/Floortime model as an Expert Training Leader and she has gained lived experience of navigating life and services as a parent of a child with special needs.
-Julie enjoys connecting with families through writing and is always ready for a conversation.
+Julie is certified in DIR/Floortime and she has gained lived experience of navigating life and services as a parent of child with a developmental disability.

 A native North Carolinian, Paul has bachelor’s degrees in Music and French and a master’s degree in Voice Performance from Boston University.
 Paul has also been a teacher and in his spare time enjoys working on graphic design projects.